 However, this is the first HR Derby to feature defense, too!
 Opposing players will be in the "catch zone," trying to snag every fly ball.
 If they manage to catch it before the ball hits the ground, the opposition earns a point.

 Finally, batters get a "hot streak" and their points are doubled over the next five pitches.
 Watch out, though: The defense gets double points for these pitches, too.

-Here's the roster for each team -- the Rookies will be announced soon.
+Here's the roster for each team.

 Boston Red Sox

 Enmanuel Valdez, Rookie